18F/18f.gsa.gov/_posts/2019-02-28-prerequisites-for-modular-contracting.md

 process that’s coordinated with product management, so that the product owner can ensure that the vendor is producing high-value work.

+## DevSecOps

-**DevSecOps.** One vendor can use the infrastructure established by another vendor with absolutely minimal setup time, if they use standardized continuous integration and [continuous deployment practices](https://18f.gsa.gov/tags/devops/), ideally with infrastructure-as-a-service (often referred to “IaaS”) providers.
+One vendor can use the infrastructure established by another vendor with absolutely minimal setup time, if they use standardized continuous integration and [continuous deployment practices](https://18f.gsa.gov/tags/devops/), ideally with infrastructure-as-a-service (often referred to “IaaS”) providers.
 After